Craft Shows: How Much Should You Expect to Sell?

 Point 2:

-Here's where you need to be really honest with yourself about your real customer.
+Here's where you need to be honest with yourself about your real customers.
 If your product offering is just not right for the buyers who attend the show then no amount of planning will help you to sell more stuff.

-The best way to do assess this is to shop the show first before applying to be a part of it.
-If you're looking at an out of town show, you'll want to search around for honest reviews of that show and maybe even try contacting some of the vendors who show in your (or an adjacent) category to see if they'll give you some feedback on their experience at that show.
+The best way to assess this is to shop the show first before applying to be a part of it.
+If you're looking at an out-of-town show, you'll want to search around for honest reviews of that show and its producers.
+You might even try contacting some of the vendors in your category or an adjacent category to see if they'll give you some feedback on their experience at that show.

 Last but not least - Point 3: